linode/docs/docs/development/python/how-to-install-python-on-debian/index.md

    Because Python3 requires a lot of dependencies you will be prompted to allow Debian to restart certain services.
 If you are not running any active processes, this is okay.
 Otherwise, you may decide to restart the services yourself.
    {{< /note >}}

-5. Verify that you've upated Python by checking the version:
+5. Verify that you've updated Python by checking the version:

         python3 --version